naviabbot/winget-spinup/readme.md

 Ensure you have `winget` installed.
 If you don't, (Like if you installed from an early version of Win10), get the [App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-us&gl=us) from the Microsoft Store.

+1. Download the Zip file
-Open up Powershell or Windows Terminal.
+2. Open up Powershell or Windows Terminal.

-`winget install -i spinup-install.json -e`
+3. `winget install -i spinup-install.json -e`

 That'll do it.
 Just follow the prompts as the pop up.